aurelilia/gamelin/README.md

 - Pokemon Blue (Global, 1996, Game Freak)
     - Game display some garbage before copyrights/GF logo/intro
     - All big sprites are black squares (decompression routine broken?)
-    - Game has a lot of flickering lines
     - Gameplay seems to work fine (tested until getting the Pokedex)

 ##### Somewhat playable with big issues